Nqsir/Buttons-NavigationToolBar-matplotlib/README.md

 ## Remove buttons to your NavigationToolBar

-So you need to redefine your class as previously said (you can also see under, the pre-defined buttons available atm).
-In my case I wanted to remove 2 buttons ('Save' and 'Subplots' that I commented) so that gave me :
+So you need to redefine the toolitems in the class NavigationToolbar2QT (you can also see under, the pre-defined buttons available atm).
+In that case I wanted to remove 2 buttons ('Save' and 'Subplots' that I commented) so that gave me :

     class NavigationToolbar2QT(NavigationToolbar2QT):
         # Only display the buttons we need, comment buttons you don't want to display